Old Parish: Community Development

 Community development in An Sean Phobal is primarily carried out by two bodies that co-operate with each other.
 Coiste Forbartha an tSean Phobail, which is a community based development committee, which runs the local community hall, Halla Cholmáin which hosts facilities and activities such as Sean Nós dancing classes, as well as organising and hosting a variety of community events such as the local branch of Comhaltas Ceoltóirí Éireann.
-Comhlucht Forbartha na nDéise, which represents Gaeltacht na nDéise also has an office in An Sean Phobal and works to develop various projects.
+Comhlucht Forbartha na nDéise, which represents the Waterford Gaeltacht also has an office in An Sean Phobal and works to develop various projects.
 Comhlucht Forbartha na nDéise was established in May 2005.
 It is a registered company and charity and has representatives from Coiste Forbartha an tSean Phobail, as well as Comhairle Pobail na Rinne, the other community based development committee in the Waterford Gaeltacht, on its board of directors.
 An Comhlucht Forbartha has developed and implemented several development plans for the Waterford Gaeltacht which have resulted in new facilities for An Rinn, such as An Imearlann, the local playground.
 Coiste Forbartha an tSean Phobal won recognition for their activities in the 'An Baile Beo' competition in 2006.